-Child Development Services
+Education Services

 Philosophy & Curriculum

 Children learn best by doing and play.
 Through active involvement within their environment, children learn to make sense of their world.
 They do this through interacting with materials and other people.
 For young children the environment is particularly important.
 Thoughtful arrangement for the indoor and outdoor environments will support the goals we set for children.